Job outlook for Network+ cert holders [2022 update]

-- Support and maintain company-wide software applications
+- Supports and maintains company-wide software applications

-- Administer and manage user profiles
+- Administers and manages user profiles

 - Cabling, patching and rack installations